 - a chronic health condition which may impact learning in classroom

 - psychological or neurological conditions such as learning disorders, ADD/ADHD, and mental health disorders

 Academic or physical accommodations for students with temporary health challenges are available to students with appropriate medical documentation from a clinic or Counsellor.
-If approved, Access Advisors will respond with a Letter of Consideration.
-RRU’s Counsellors can also issue these letters to their student clients who have temporary mental health challenges.
+If approved, Access Advisors will respond physical health challenges with a Letter of Consideration.
+RRU’s Counsellors can issue these letters to their student clients who have temporary mental health challenges.

 Examples of temporary health challenges are: